 - Ozie Davis ’89, community advocate with Ozie Davis and Associates

-- Denise Taliaferro Baszile, associate dean for Student Services and Diversity and associate professor, College of Education, Health, and Society
+- Dr. Denise Taliaferro Baszile, associate dean for Student Services and Diversity and associate professor, College of Education, Health, and Society

 If interactive learning is more your style, Alumni College: On Location is for you!
 Go behind the scenes with Miami faculty and staff throughout the weekend.
 Please note: some sessions require advance registration.